-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
+- We’re certain you’ll be snapping tons of photos during your visit to Italy.
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

 Spending time in Rome, too?
 Use our Rome Itinerary for a perfect 3 days in Rome, Italy!

 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

 We want to know: What are your favorite things to do in Lecce, Italy?
 What would you add to our list of what to do in Lecce?
 Give us your best tips and advice in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.